-This will take place as a webinar and all participants will be able to submit their questions in advance of the session.
+This took place as a webinar and all participants submitted their questions in advance of the session.

 Prue is probably best known for her role as a judge on The Great British Bake Off, but she has had a very varied and interesting life.

 She has published eight novels, a memoir, Relish and 14 cookbooks.
 Her latest cookbook, The Vegetarian Kitchen, which she wrote with her niece Peta Leith, has just been published.

 Prue Leith’s career has included her own restaurants, catering and cookery school businesses; she’s been a board director of companies such as British Rail, Halifax, Safeway, Whitbread, Woolworths, and Belmond (ex-Orient Express) Hotels.